 Our first home had a built in bar, but in other homes we had to come up with different solutions.
 Here are a few ideas for liquor cabinets that work well for display or storage.
 Think of it as repurposing what you might already have.

-Ideas For Liquor Cabinets and storage
+Ideas For Liquor storage

 - Vintage China Cabinet